Hard drive encryption is a process of converting your readable data into something unreadable to protect it.

 - Hardware-based encryption

-In this post, we will talk about the software-based solutions.
+In this post, we will talk about software-based solutions.

 Most implementations of hard drive encryption encrypt the whole disk except the bootable part like the Master Boot Record (MBR) or GPT.

 Some hardware-based encryption programs encrypt the whole disk, including the booting part.

 Compared to a single file or folder encryption, full disk encryption has many advantages:

 - Encrypting everything, including the Temp files and runtime generated files, which may contain sensitive data.

 - There is no chance for the user to forget files to encrypt.
 This is important because the user may forget to encrypt some sensitive files.

-- Instant data destruction, the user can simply destroy the encryption keys so the encrypted data becomes useless.
-However, if this is your concern, destroying the physical media is preferred.
+- Instant data destruction, the user can simply destroy the encryption keys, so the encrypted data becomes useless.
+However, if this is your concern, destroy physical media is the best option.

 Most of the full disk encryption programs are vulnerable to many attacks like:

-If your password that is used for decryption is not strong enough, the attacker may brute force your password and find your password easily.
+If the decryption password is not strong enough, the attacker may brute force your password and find your password easily.

 Also, the disk encryption programs are vulnerable to acoustic cryptanalysis, which is the sound emitted by the computer keyboard and internal computer pieces.

-Another risky issue which is data tampering, so if the attacker tampers your encrypted data, your data would be decrypted to useless random data.
+Another risky issue is data tampering, so if the attacker tampers your encrypted data, your data will become useless.

 There are many free and commercial hard drive encryption implementations available for you to use; we will discuss the best of them.